mondjef/icsv2ledger/README.md

 **`--strict, -s`**

-this option forces behaviour similiar to ledger strict mode in that it forces the use of only accounts defined in `--accounts-file` and/or previously used in existing transactions parsed from the `--ledger-file`.
-Use of `--accounts-file` option is highly recommended with the use of this option for it to be effective.
+this option forces behaviour similiar to ledger strict mode in that it forces the use of only accounts defined in `--accounts-file`.  `--accounts-file` option must be provided if using this option.
+Use of this option also ensures that the source ledger account either specified by `--account` option from command-line or configuration file or use of the `--src-account` command-line option is an allowed account.

 **`--quiet, -q`**